jxnl/blog/docs/writing/posts/lgtmk.md

     E --> Z[User]
 ```

-Now let's look at some interpretations of top-k.
+Now let's look at some interpretations of top-k results.

 | k   | Interpretation                      |
 | --- | ----------------------------------- |